bentprong/ocp_ttf/README.md

 The board firmware prompt is "cmd>" and when you see that, you can enter "help<ENTER>" for help on the available commands.

-The purpose of the board is to provide debug capabilities for NIC 3.0 cards.
+The purpose of the board is to provide support for thermal testing of NIC 3.0 cards.

 Development Environment Setup
 =============================